wavefrontHQ/docs/pages/doc/wavefront_api.md

 The [VMware code website](https://code.vmware.com/samples?categories=Sample&tags=wavefront) also includes some samples, for example, for getting data into Wavefront.
 We're providing these samples as is - some are from the Wavefront team, others will come from the community.

-## Invoking the API
+## Managing API Tokens

-You can invoke the API using `curl` or from an API client.
-In either case, you must pass in a Wavefront API token.
+Before you can invoke the API using `curl` or from an API client, you must have an a Wavefront API token.

-### Generating an API Token

 A Wavefront API token is a string of hexadecimal characters and dashes.
 For example: